Composable Commerce 101: Building for the future

 The era of composable commerce is here.
 But what does it mean for you, your business, and your customers?

-In the last few years, you’ve probably noticed ‘composable commerce’ became the latest buzzword related to IT architecture and ecosystems.
-It’s causing such a stir that Gartner predicts non-composable SaaS applications could be “legacy” tech as early as 2024.
+In the last few years, you’ve probably noticed ‘composable commerce’ has become the latest buzzword related to IT architecture and ecosystems.
+It’s causing such a stir that Gartner predicts non-composable SaaS applications could be “legacy” tech by the end of 2024.

 But don’t start worrying you’re going to be left out of touch and out of date.
-This introductory guide to composable commerce answers some of the key questions you should be asking.
+This introductory guide to composable commerce solutions will answer some of the key questions you should be asking.
 What exactly is composable commerce?
-How does it differ from traditional commerce platforms?
+How does it differ from traditional e-commerce platforms?
 And, most importantly, what does all this mean for you, your business, and your customers?

 What is a commerce platform?